Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 Icinga 1.x configuration.

 The examples are taken from Icinga 1.x test and production environments and converted straight into a possible Icinga 2 format.
-If you found a different strategy, send a patch!
+If you found a different strategy, please let us know!

 If you require in-depth explanations, please check the [next chapter](18-migrating-from-icinga-1x.md#differences-1x-2).